Levi Strauss & Co.: Blue jeans era (1960s–1980s)

-From the early 1960s through the mid-1970s, Levi Strauss experienced significant business growth as the casual look of the 1960s and 1970s ushered in the "blue jeans craze".
 Levi's, under the leadership of Walter Haas, Peter Haas Sr., Paul Glasco, and George P. Simpkins Sr., expanded the firm's clothing line by adding new fashions and models, such as "stone-washed" jeans through the acquisition of Great Western Garment Co.
 (GWG), a Canadian clothing manufacturer, a technique still in use by Levi Strauss.
 Simpkins is credited with the company's record-paced expansion of its manufacturing capacity from 16 plants to more than 63 in the US – and 23 overseas – from 1964 to 1974.

-In the 1980s, the company closed about 60 manufacturing plants because of financial difficulties and strong competition.

-The Dockers brand, launched in 1986 and sold primarily through department-store chains, helped the company grow through the mid-1990s, as denim sales began to wane.
+The Dockers brand, launched in 1986 and sold primarily through department store chains, helped the company grow through the mid-1990s, as denim sales began to wane.
 Dockers were introduced into Europe in 1996 and led by CEO Jorge Bardina.
 Levi Strauss attempted to sell the Dockers division in 2004 to relieve part of the company's $2.6 billion outstanding debt.
-In May 2025, it did agree to sell Dockers for $311 million to brand management firm Authentic Brands Group.
+In February 2026, the company sold Dockers to brand management firm Authentic Brands Group for $311 million.